What do Inverclyde Council do?

 How to report dog fouling

-If you have witnessed offences being committed or are experiencing regular difficulties with people allowing their dogs to foul in your neighbourhood, you can contact the Customer Service Centre, in confidence, for advice and assistance using the details available in the Contacts section of this page.
+If you have witnessed offences being committed or are experiencing regular difficulties with people allowing their dogs to foul in your neighbourhood, you can contact the Customer Service Centre using the details available in the Contacts section of this page.

 Dog fouling enforcement data